knno/kengine-archive/docs/0.2/Kengine.Utils.Structs.md

 ##### **Description**

-Set a struct member with a default value if it's undefined, otherwise it keeps the value.
+Sets a struct member with a default value if it's undefined, otherwise it keeps the value.

 **Returns**: <code>Any</code> - The new value.
 Or the default value.